Banker Lucas Papademos served as Greek prime minister for six months in 2011-2012 at the height of the country's debt crisis.

 According to the New York Times, Mr Papademos and Mr Draghi studied together at the Massachusetts Institute of Technology (MIT), both earning doctorates in economics in the late 1970s, and remained close.

 During his short tenure as prime minister, Mr Papademos stuck with the harsh austerity demanded by the creditors in exchange for Greece's cash lifeline.

 On taking office, he stressed that his priority was to keep Greece inside the eurozone.
 He did so, but in the face of much anger at the social cost, as Greece's overall debts, job cuts and mass unemployment all continued to grow.

 As head of the Bank of Greece, he oversaw his country's move from the drachma to the euro in 2002.

-After finishing secondary school in Greece, Mr Papademos moved to the US where he studied physics and engineering at the Massachusetts Institute of Technology.
+After finishing secondary school in Greece, Mr Papademos moved to the US where he studied physics and engineering at MIT.

 For his PhD, however, he switched to economics, graduating with his thesis on employment and anti-inflation policy in 1977.

 After a stint at Columbia University in New York, Mr Papademos returned to Greece where he joined the central bank as its chief economist in 1985.